uspki/policies/certificate-policy.md

 - Section 3.2.2.3 of the CA/B Forum Baseline Requirements, option (c): information provided by the Domain Name Registrar
 - Section 3.2.2.3 of the CA/B Forum Baseline Requirements, option (b): the ccTLD of the requested Domain Name.
 This CP asserts comparable controls for the sTLDs operated by the U.S. Government.

-Issuing CA's SHALL describe these verification processes in the Certification Practice Statement(s).
+Issuing CA's shall describe these verification processes in the Certification Practice Statement(s).

 #### 3.2.2.4 Validation of Domain Authorization or Control
 This section defines the permitted processes and procedures for validating the Applicant's ownership or control of the domain.